birdofpreyru/react-global-state/README.md

   - `id: string` &ndash; ID of the collection item to return.
   - `path: string` &ndash; The global state path at which the entire collection will be stored.
-  - `loader: (id: string) => Promise<any>` &ndash; An async data loader, which given an ID of collection item loads it asynchronously and returns to the caller.
+  - `loader: (id: string, oldData: any) => Promise<any>` &ndash; An async data loader, which given an ID of collection item, and the previously loaded item, loads it asynchronously and returns to the caller.
   - `options?: object` &ndash; Optional.
 Additional options.
     - `options.deps?: any[] = []` Optional.
 The array of dependencies to watch
       for changes (in the sence the standard React's `useEffect()` hook watches